imjamesruiz/ping/README.md

-# Habit Tracker App 🧘‍♀️
+# Plan(t) - Habit Tracking App 🌱

-This is a simple full-stack application for helping people improve their lives by helping them track their daily habits.
-- Built with React, Node.js, and Chakra UI
+Plan(t) is a beautiful, plant-themed habit tracking application that helps you grow positive habits in your life.
+Just like plants need consistent care to grow, habits need regular attention to become part of your routine.

 ## Features

+- **Beautiful Plant-Themed UI**: Enjoy a calming, nature-inspired interface
-- Create and manage habits
+- **Habit Management**: Create, track, and manage your habits
-- Track habit completion
-- View habit statistics
-- Daily, weekly, and monthly habit tracking
+- **Multiple Tracking Frequencies**: Track habits daily, weekly, or monthly
-- Modern and responsive UI
+- **Visual Progress Tracking**: See your habit growth with calendar and statistics views
+- **Motivational Quotes**: Get inspired with wisdom from habit experts like James Clear
+- **Responsive Design**: Works on desktop and mobile devices

 ## Prerequisites